-Retirees and beneficiaries currently receiving benefits 91
+Retirees and beneficiaries currently receiving benefits 97

 Vested inactive employees 2

-Non-vested inactive employees 15
+Non-vested inactive employees 27

-Post-drop Retired Members Still- Active 1

-Active members 154
+Active members 157

-262
+283

 Contributions.
 Covered members of the ERS contributed 5% of earnable compensation to the ERS as required by statute until September 30, 2011.
 From October 1, 2011 to September 30, 2012, covered members of the ERS were required by a statute to contribute 7.25% of earnable compensation.
 Effective October 1, 2012, covered members of the ERS are required by statute to contribute 7.50% of earnable compensation.
 Certified law enforcement, correctional officers, and firefighters of the ERS contributed 6% of earnable compensation as required by statute until September 30, 2011.
 From October 1, 2011 to September 30, 2012, certified law enforcement, correctional officers, and firefighters of the ERS were required by statute to contribute 8.25% of earnable compensation.
+Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the ERS were required by statute to contribute 8.25% of earnable compensation.
+Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the ERS are required by statute to contribute 8.25% of earnable compensation.
 Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the ERS are required by statute to contribute 8.50% of earnable compensation.
 State Police of the ERS contribute 10% of earnable compensation.
 ERS local participating employers are not required by statute to increase contribution rates for their members.